markmeeus/MarcelloDB/README.md

 var session = new MarcelloDB.Session(platform, "/path/to/data/folder/");
 ```

-#CollectionFiles and Collections
+#CollectionFiles

 MarcelloDB organizes it's data in collection-files and collections.
-A session can manage multiple collection-files, and a collection-file can contain multiple collection.
+A session can manage multiple collection-files, and a collection-file can contain multiple collections.

 You access a collection-file by it's actual filename.